HOW DOES A WE WORK?

 - You are trying to get around departmental limitations on the number of attempts to repeat a given course without a new and legitimate extenuating circumstance.

-- Careless academic planning.
-Wrongfully registered and not dropped courses.
+- Careless academic planning such as wrongfully registering for and not dropping courses.
 Students should seek counseling or advising assistance early in the term, so they can adjust their academic schedules if necessary.

 - Students having a “minor conflict” with their instructor/or other SFU staff.
 Please note, if you are in conflict with your instructor, please speak with the SFSS Advocate!!
 Significant conflicts ARE valid grounds for WEs.